nateonmission/NCAAStatsProc/README.md

 If a user already has a username, they may login using their existing user account.

 ### Main Menu
-1. Display Individual School Stats by Football Conference - Displays a list of NCAA FOOTBALL conferences.
+1. _Display Individual School Stats by Football Conference_ - Displays a list of NCAA FOOTBALL conferences.
 The user then selects one and the a Conference object is instantiated that will contain the totals and averages derived from the school-level data.
 It will then save a JSON file containing the results.
-2. Display Individual School Stats by Primary Conference - Displays a list of NCAA PRIMARY conferences.
+2. _Display Individual School Stats by Primary Conference_ - Displays a list of NCAA PRIMARY conferences.
 The user then selects one and the a Conference object is instantiated that will contain the totals and averages derived from the school-level data.
 It will then save a JSON file containing the results.
-3. Display Favorite Football Conference - The same functionality as number 1 except it process the user's favorite FOOTBALL conference.
+3. _Display Favorite Football Conference_ - The same functionality as number 1 except it process the user's favorite FOOTBALL conference.
-4. Display Favorite Primary Conference - The same functionality as number 2 except it process the user's favorite PRIMARY conference.
+4. _Display Favorite Primary Conference_ - The same functionality as number 2 except it process the user's favorite PRIMARY conference.
-...
+5. SKIPPED
-6. Edit Profile - allows the user to edit their profile.
+6. _Edit Profile_ - allows the user to edit their profile.
 Username cannot be changed, as it is the primary key of the user.db file.
-7. Delete Profile - allows the user to delete their profile and dumps them out at the login menu.
+7. _Delete Profile_ - allows the user to delete their profile and dumps them out at the login menu.
-...
+8. SKIPPED
-9. Quit - allows the user to exit out of the program.
+9. _Quit_ - allows the user to exit out of the program.

 ## Dependenacies
 This C# application makes use of SQLite, LINQ, and its ADO.net provider for the user registration and statistical functions.